 As of May 2012, fourteen counties and 26 incorporated municipalities in Maryland have enacted ordinances intended to ensure that infrastructure necessary to support proposed new development is built concurrently with, or prior to, that new development.
-These APFOs are intended to ensure that public schools, roads, sewers, water for fire-fighting, police and rescue response times and other infrastructure or services are "adequate" to support proposed new development.
+These APFOs are intended to ensure that public schools, roads, sewers, water for fire-fighting, police and rescue response times and/or other infrastructure or services are "adequate" to support proposed new development.
 APFOs are timing devices that can be a useful tool for managing urban growth.
 When properly used, they can help ensure that needed facilities and services are available for new development and can signal to planners and elected officials what types of infrastructure, in which particular growth areas, are in need of additional capital improvement spending.
-They may serve to support the rationale for prioritizing infrastructure investment decisions and allocating existing facility capacity.
-A poorly drafted or overly restrictive APFO standard may result in unintended consequences such as misdirected growth.
-Even a well drafted APFO left unanswered by good capital project planning and capital improvement construction will work counter to planned growth in designated growth areas.
+They are intended to provide the rationale for prioritizing infrastructure investment decisions and/or allocating existing facility capacity.

 In terms of categories of services included in the 14 county APFOs, all cover schools and roads.
-While two counties limit their APFOs to those two service categories, twelve others include water capacity and eleven include sewage capacity; eight include water for fire suppression, five include stormwater drainage, three include police/fire/rescue services;

-and one includes solid waste.
+While two counties limit their APFOs to those two service categories, twelve others include water capacity and eleven include sewage capacity; eight include water for fire suppression, five include stormwater drainage, three include police/fire/rescue services; and one includes solid waste.
 Not only do categories of services included in the APFOs vary, but so do: a) the standards used to gauge adequacy; and b) the approaches taken by the counties when a development proposal is judged as leading to service or facility inadequacy.
 Moreover, APFO standards in a given jurisdiction can and do change over time as local elected officials respond to the concerns of constituents, other stakeholders and changing public policy objectives.

 This study confirms that APFOs in Maryland are often poorly linked to capital improvement plans.
-Moratoria can last for unspecified periods of time if the AFPO does not specifically provide limitations.
-New approaches outlining the amounts and types of capital improvements necessary to maintain adequate public facilities needed to support projected growth and revitalization within designated growth areas should be considered.
+Potentially, moratoria can last for unspecified periods of time if the AFPO does not specifically provide limitations.
+New approaches outlining the amounts and types of capital improvements necessary to maintain sufficient adequate public facilities needed to support projected growth and revitalization within designated growth\areas should be considered, or greater compliance with existing State mandates, such as, the updating of Water and Sewerage Plans, per Code of Maryland Regulations (COMAR).

-During the 2012 reporting cycle, few moratorium areas were reported.
-The housing recession felt across the nation and in Maryland over the past 5-years, rather than capacity improvements, was obviously the controlling factor.
-As population growth continues it is inevitable that housing will rebound, and increased moratoria will be reported.
+However; during the 2012 reporting cycle, few moratorium areas were reported.
+The housing recession felt across the nation and in Maryland over the past 5-years, rather than capacity improvements, may be a contributing factor.
+It is projected that increases in housing and population will rebound, and will likely result in increased moratoria being reported.
 To address this issue, adequate infrastructure must be in place in designated growth areas.
 Further, the consequences of APFOs in Maryland are often unintended and their effects frequently contrary to the broader land use policies of the state.
-In many counties that employ APFOs, they have become a limiter of growth rather than a facilitator of its growth or a mechanism to maintain quality of life.
+In many counties that employ APFOs, they have become a limiter of growth rather than a facilitator of its growth.